Fanoos: Multi-Resolution, Multi-Strength, Interactive Explanations for Learned Systems: Further Technical Descriptions and Details

 Currently, our method of refinement is to split the box in question along the longest ``scaled'' axis.
 Rigorously, given a box to refine, $\times_{i \in [I_{\pi}]}[a'_{i}, b'_{i}]$, we form $k$-many new boxes as follows:

-In our current implementation, we select $k$ at random each time we refine, selecting $k=2$ with probability $0.8$ and $k=3$ with probability $0.2$; this was motivated out of an attempt to balance between the desires for faster \CEGAR~analysis, reasonable abstract state sizes, diversity of abstract states, minimal growth of the abstract state space, and to mitigate against some potential pathological/ adversarial instances.
+In our current implementation, we select $k$ at random each time we refine, selecting $k=2$ with probability $0.8$ and $k=3$ with probability $0.2$; this was motivated out of an attempt to balance between the desires for faster \CEGAR-like analysis, further exploration of diverse abstract states, and keeping the boxes used of sensible size.
 The use of $b_{\pi, i} - a_{\pi, i}$ in the denominator for $h$ is an attempt to control for differences in scaling and meaning among the variables comprising the input space.
-For instance, 20 millimeters is not commiserate with 20 radians, and our sensitivity to 3 centimeters of difference may be different given a quality that is typically on par of kilometers versus one never exceeding a decimeter.\\
+For instance, 20 millimeters is not commiserate with 20 radians, and our sensitivity to 3 centimeters of difference may be different given a quality that is typically on par of kilometers versus one never exceeding a decimeter.

+Our refinement strategy allows for efficient caching and reloading of refinement results by storing the refinement paths, as oppossed to encoding entire boxes.
+Parameters in the state determine if cached results are reused; reuse improves efficiency and may help reduce uncalled for volitility in descriptions reported to users, while regenerating results may produce different \AIDs\ which could lead to a better outcome.

 Our analysis used the following {\bf STOP} function, motivated for similar reasons as {\bf refine} from \cref{sec:networksAndAIDs}:

 Here, $\epsilon$ is the refinement parameter initially specified by the user, but which is then automatically adjusted by operators as the user interactions proceed.